briankoser/sfc-listeners-guide/episodes/0162-fables-the-motion-picture-and-other-news.md

 # News
-Matt is shocked by {% workTitle "Guardians of the Galaxy" %} casting.
+Matt is shocked by {% work "Guardians of the Galaxy" %} casting.

-{% timeLink podcast_file_url, '4:48' %} {% workTitle "Guardians of the Galaxy" %} will either be amazing or terrible
+{% timeLink podcast_file_url, '4:48' %} {% work "Guardians of the Galaxy" %} will either be amazing or terrible

-What the Frodo: Whoopi Goldberg was cast in {% workTitle "Teenage Mutant Ninja Turtles" %}.
+What the Frodo: Whoopi Goldberg was cast in {% work "Teenage Mutant Ninja Turtles" %}.

-Matt Smith is actually leaving {% workTitle "Doctor Who" %}.
+Matt Smith is actually leaving {% work "Doctor Who" %}.

 <div class="top-five">
   <h2 class="has-text-centered">Top 5 choices for the 12th Doctor</h2>